Skip to content

 In terms of its display, the Lenovo M10 Plus is a good contender.
 Unfortunately, there is no stylus coming with this tablet, but you’re more than welcome to use one that you’ve bought yourself separately.

-The manufacturing build of this tablet is sturdy enough considering its low price point the boxy form-factor certainly reminds of higher price points.
+The manufacturing build of this tablet is sturdy enough considering its low price point the boxy form factor certainly reminds of higher price points.
 Also, its slim profile and lightweight design make it easy to use with a sleeve or a tablet bag; increasing its durability even further without feeling like you’re lugging around anything heavy.

 Naturally, most students will be interested in what’s going on beneath the hood as well.
 And here, the MediaTek Helio octa-core processor manages to make the most of the admittedly lower-grade 2GB of RAM.
 However, if you don’t intend to do anything hefty with it and leave that stuff for your laptop the tablet will be more than capable of handling basic multitasking.